 Jungle Scout Pro Chrome Extension

 OK, next up is the Jungle Scout Pro Chrome Extension.

 There’s a bit of confusion around this so I want to clear that up first.
 Jungle Scout comes in two forms: the web-based software the Chrome extension.

 The Jungle Scout you’re probably familiar with is the web app.
 That’s where you do all the number crunching, product tracking, and niche hunting.

 The Chrome extension is a cool little plugin that fetches tons of cool data about products right from the Amazon product page.

 What Does the Jungle Scout Pro Chrome Extension do?

 The Jungle Scout Pro Extension is a product research and evaluation tool that plugs right into your browser and adds a cool icon for you to click whenever you want to do fast product research.

-Basically, the Chrome extension is just, well, an extension of the JS web app.
+Basically, the Chrome extension is just, well, an extension of the Jungle Scout web app.
 Get what I mean?
 It lets you quickly add products to the software for tracking, see basic statistics for each product, view pricing, estimate monthly sales, research and export keywords, and even scope out Google Trends data.

 Here are some of the features from the search results: